County of Namur: The French revolutionists and the United Kingdom of the Netherlands

-In 1790 the county of Namur was one of the founders of the United States of Belgium.
-In 1794 the revolutionary France occupied Namur, immediately introducing a repressive regime.
-Namur became part of the French department of Sambre-et-Meuse.
-The French occupation was abruptly ended following Napoleon's defeat at the Battle of Waterloo in 1815.
-In the Congress of Vienna that followed, the southern and Northern Netherlands were combined to form the United Kingdom of the Netherlands.
+In 1790 the county of Namur was one of the founders of the failed United States of Belgium.
+Some years later, in 1794, the revolutionary France occupied Namur, immediately introducing a repressive regime.
+The county of Namur ceased to exist, becoming part of the newly created French department of Sambre-et-Meuse.
+The French occupation was ended following Napoleon's defeat at the Battle of Waterloo in 1815.
+In the Congress of Vienna that followed, the southern and Northern Netherlands were combined to form the short-lived United Kingdom of the Netherlands.
+The French departments were turned into provinces, and renamed.
 In this period, the citadel was again rebuilt and more or less received its present-day looks.
-The kingdom of the Netherlands would not last long.
+The kingdom of the Netherlands also didn't last long.
 In 1830 the Belgian Revolution broke out, in which Belgium became independent from the Netherlands.
 The strategically important bastion of Namur played a decisive role in the battles associated with the Belgian Revolution.

 Economic activities

 The economic activities of the County of Namur were diverse.
 Next to the cultivation of grapes in the river valleys, the agriculture also cultivated flax, that formed the basis of the wool industry.
 Clay formed the raw materials for the ceramic-production and for the making of molds for the so-called dinanderie, the overall name for the yellow copper brass art objects such as lecterns, candleholders, tableware and others.
 The metal industry was also important: in the 16th century the mouth of the Meuse (Dinant, Bouvignes, Namur, but also Huy and Liège) was the central region for metallurgy in the Southern Netherlands.
 Along the banks of the Meuse, limestone was mined and exported.